-The Maurice R. Hilleman Essay Contest 2019: Official Rules
+2020 Maurice R. Hilleman Essay Contest: Official Rules

-From April 10, 2019 through June 7, 2019 (the “Contest Period”), the Vaccine Education Center at The Children’s Hospital of Philadelphia (“CHOP”) will conduct an essay contest open only to residents of the United States, the District of Columbia, and the U.S. Territories on the essay topic How would the world be different if Dr. Maurice Hilleman had not lived the life he did? (the “Contest”).
+From March 30, 2020 through June 12, 2020 (the “Contest Period”), the Vaccine Education Center at The Children’s Hospital of Philadelphia (“CHOP”) will conduct an essay contest open only to residents of the United States, the District of Columbia, and the U.S. Territories on the essay topic How was Dr. Hilleman’s integrity important to his success, and how is integrity important to you? (the “Contest”).
 The Contest will be administered through the Vaccine Education Center’s classroom program, the Vaccine Makers Project.

 To enter, eligible students (see “Eligibility” section for requirements) must submit an essay entry (“Essay”) that follows the outlined Contest Submission Guidelines.
-All entrants (“Entrants”) agree to accept and be legally bound by all terms of these Official Rules and to accept and be bound by the decisions of CHOP, whose decisions are final with respect to all matters of the Contest.
+All students entering the Contest and the parents/legal guardians of such students (collectively referred to as “Entrants” throughout, with “Entrant” referring to either the student and/or the parent/legal guardian as may be appropriate) agree to accept and be legally bound by all terms of these Official Rules and to accept and be bound by the decisions of CHOP, whose decisions are final with respect to all matters of the Contest.

-Each Essay submission must address the topic: How would the world be different if Dr. Maurice Hilleman had not lived the life he did?
+Each Essay submission must address the topic: How was Dr. Hilleman’s integrity important to his success, and how is integrity important to you?
 Each submission must adhere to the word limits (between 500 and 600 words), and must be typewritten in English.
 Only one Essay per student will be accepted.
 Submissions will be accepted online or via U.S. mail.

 For online submissions

-Each Entrant who enters online will be required to upload his or her Essay to the Website Contest Page and complete and submit the Contest entry and permissions form.
+Each Entrant who enters online will be required to upload the student Entrant’s Essay to the Website Contest Page and complete and submit the Contest entry and permissions form.
 In the event of a dispute regarding the identity of an Entrant, the entry will be considered to be made by the authorized account holder of the e-mail address submitted at the time of entry (i.e., the natural person who is assigned to an e-mail address by an Internet access provider, on-line service provider or other organization responsible for assigning e-mail addresses for the domain associated with the submitted e-mail address).

 For mailed submissions